GigaTables/reactables/README.md

 </html>
 ```

 Be sure to create a `webpack.config.js` file and copy content from the same file in this repo.
+Get to the project directory and run `npm start`.
 That's it, you are up and running.

 ### Advanced configuration with opts and editor